Giovanni Franken: Coaching career

 From 2013 to 2018, Franken was in charge of RVVH's first team.
 In October 2013 he was also appointed manager of the Aruba national football team, combining it with his coaching position at RVVH.
 He left this position in August 2015.

 On 4 January 2018, it was announced that Franken would take charge of Achilles Veen from the 2018–19 season.
 After seven months, Franken left the club by mutual agreement on 25 January 2019.

 On 20 February, Franken was appointed interim manager of FC IJsselmonde for the rest of the season.
 In June 2015, Franken joined ADO Den Haag as manager for the U15 squad.
 In the 2020-21 season, he took charge of the U18 squad.
-In June 2021 it was confirmed, that Franken had been promoted to the first team staff as assistant coach to ADO manager Ruud Brood.
+In June 2021, it was confirmed that Franken had been promoted to the first team staff as assistant coach to ADO manager Ruud Brood.
 In March 2022, he took over as caretaker manager after Brood had been dismissed, almost leading the club to promotion in the play-offs.
 From the 2022–23 season, Franken was put in charge of ADO's under-21 team.

+On 11 March 2025, Franken was appointed as the head coach of China League One club Shaanxi Union.
+On 8 November 2025, the club annouaced that Franken has left his position after the 2025 season.